ccoupe/mqtt-alarm/README.md

 Of cource you want to use the full path to where the script lives.
 So edit the file.
 Now copy to where systemd can find it.
 ```
-cp hubitat-alarm.service /etc/systemd/system
+cp mqttalarm.service /etc/systemd/system
-systemctl enable hubitat-alarm
+systemctl enable mqttalarm
-systemctl start hubitat-alarm
+systemctl start mqttalarm
 ```
-See if it is running: `ps ax | grep hubitat`.
+See if it is running: `ps ax | grep mqttalarm`.
 Or use journalctl to look at the log or /var/log/syslog.
 You should reboot and insure that the alarm code is running.